Treblle/traefik-plugin-treblle-rust/README.md

 A middleware plugin for Traefik that integrates Treblle's API monitoring and logging services.
 Built in Rust and compiled to WebAssembly (WASM) for high performance and compatibility with Traefik v3.1 or newer, using either `wasm-wasi` or `wasm-wasi1p` as the target.

+## Stay in tune with your APIs

+Treblle makes it super easy to understand what's going on with your APIs and the apps that use them.

+### With Treblle

+- Auto-generated and updated docs
+- Self service integration support
+- Get in-depth API insights
+- 90% less meetings
+- Complete API analytics
+- Complete picture of your API
+- 1 single awesome service
+- Know exactly what's ok and what not
+- Quality score of your API
+- 1 click testing
+- Device detection
+- Endpoint grouping

 ## Overview

 The plugin collects data from Traefik's request/response lifecycle, masks sensitive information, and sends the sanitized data to Treblle's API for monitoring.
 This plugin is designed to be lightweight, efficient, and easy to install through the Traefik catalog.